 With SMH Breast Surgical Oncologist Sarah Kimball, MD

-“Early detection gives women a much better chance of surviving breast cancer, if it develops,” said Sarah Kimball, MD, a breast cancer surgeon with Sarasota Memorial’s Brian D. Jellison Cancer Institute.
-“When it’s discovered early, breast cancer can be highly treatable.”
+“Early detection gives women a much better chance of surviving breast cancer,” said Sarah Kimball, MD, a breast cancer surgeon with Sarasota Memorial’s Brian D. Jellison Cancer Institute.
+“When it’s discovered in those early stages, breast cancer can be highly treatable.”

 That's why it's important for all women to practice breast health self-care: Know your normal.
 Know your risk level.
 And know when you should get screened.